-The recent news of Tom Felton joining the cast of The Flash is only the first in a long slough of Harry Potter alumni that have delved into television roles.
+The news of Tom Felton joining the cast of The Flash is only the first in a long slough of Harry Potter alumni that have delved into television roles.
 In 2012, Daniel Radcliffe starred in A Young Doctor’s Notebook.
 The dark comedy follows a young doctor through the Russian Civil War in 1917.
 Radcliffe has also loaned his voice to television shows such as The Simpsons and Robot Chicken.

 Take a look at who else from the Harry Potter family has found their way into your home screens:

 6. and 7.
 Robbie Coltrane and Julie Walters

 Hulu's newest original series, National Treasure, features two of our favorite Harry Potters stars.
 In this new television series, Robbie Coltrane (Hagrid) and Julie Walters (Mrs. Weasley) play an intensely steamy husband and wife.
 Coltrane takes on the role of Paul, a celebrated comedic actor, who is suddenly threatened with a of slough of sexual abuse cases.

 Right by his side is Mrs. Weasley... or in this case, Paul's wife, Marie.
 It's shocking to see both of these actors play anything besides the loving Potter characters, but National Treasure shows their more sinister sides.
 The sweet, caring mother that Walters plays in the Harry Potter films is a completely divergent from Marie, who doesn't shy from profanity and the occasional F-bomb.